penrose/penrose/tutorial/tutorial.md

 * **Explore different visual styles**
     * Drawings commonly require explorations and various attempts with colors, sizes, and compositions.
 The same concept can be visualized in a number of different **styles**.

-#### In fact, the process of creating a Penrose diagram is _extremely_ similar to our intuitive process of diagramming. :tada:
+#### In fact, the process of creating a Penrose diagram is _extremely_ similar to our intuitive process of analogue diagramming. :tada:

 # What makes a Penrose program?
 Every Penrose program consists of 3 files: A `.dsl`  file that defines the language specific to the domain, a `.sub` file that creates substances of mathematical content, and lastly, a `.sty` file that specifies the style of the visual representation.
 We call a group of these programs (**DOMAIN, SUBSTANCE, STYLE**) that can be used together a "triple."